 It may appear easy, yet some buyers or sellers overlook this little but crucial detail just because someone suggests them to someone else.
 The Toronto Real Estate Board has approximately 60,000 Realtors.
 The majority of them aren’t full-time real estate agents.
 As a buyer or seller, you must work with someone who does real estate full-time, every day.
 Real estate transactions are among the costliest things a person may do in their lifetime.
 As a result, you’ll want someone beside you who does it on a daily basis and as a full-time career, not as a side hustle.
 Toronto’s real estate market is a high-demand, fast-changing market that is divided into several micro markets.

-You should select a Top Toronto Real Estate Agent that understands how to assist you with your real estate requirements.
-The difference between choosing the greatest real estate agent in Toronto and going with a part-time relative might mean losing your ideal property since your realtor was unable to strategically assist you based on current market developments.
+You should select a good realtor that understands how to assist you with your real estate requirements.
+The difference between choosing a good real estate agent in Toronto and going with a part-time relative might mean losing your ideal property since your realtor was unable to strategically assist you based on current market developments.

-If you’re thinking about working with the Pierre Carapetian Group you should know we rank in the top 0.06% of Toronto real estate agents.
-We also have an entire team behind us and a full-time Executive Assistant that is always at your disposal.
+If you’re thinking about working with the Pierre Carapetian Group you should know we rank in the top 0.03% of Toronto real estate agents.
+We also have an entire team behind us including a professional interior stylist (free home staging, valued at over $5000) and a full-time Executive Assistant that is always at your disposal.
 We offer luxury concierge services so there is always a member of our team ready to help.